 • Zest and juice lemon.

 • Place a saucepan over medium-high heat.
 Add 1 tablespoon olive oil.
 When oil is hot, add garlic.
-Cook, stirring, until garlic begins to turn golden, about 1 minute.
+Cook, stirring, until garlic begins to become golden, about 1 minute.

 • Add rice grits.
-Cook, stirring, until grits turn translucent, 2-3 minutes.
+Cook, stirring, until grits appear glassy, 2-3 minutes.

 • Reduce heat to low.
 Add wine.
 Cook, stirring, until wine is absorbed, 1-2 minutes.

 • Stir in bouillon cube and 1 3/4 cup water.
-Cover, and cook without disturbing 10 minutes.
+Cover, and simmer without disturbing 10 minutes.

 • Stir in carrot.

-• When mixture simmers, cover, and cook until rice grits are almost tender, about 10 minutes.
+• When mixture simmers, cover pan.
+Cook until rice grits are almost tender, about 10 minutes.